Alkesst/pytelbot/README.md

 ### Script:

-To run the boot when turning on the raspberry we must create a service, that's easy to configure.
+To run the bot when turning on the raspberry we must create a service.

 First of all we need to create a script that pulls the changes from git, and then, runs the bot
 ```sh